-6.2.2.2 Barriers
+5.2.2.2 Barriers

-Barriers to upstream or downstream movement are not implemented in inSTREAM 5.0.
+Barriers to upstream or downstream movement are not implemented in inSTREAM 6.

-6.2.2.3 Minimum depth
+5.2.2.3 Minimum depth

-Cells are excluded as destinations if they have depth ≤ 0 .
-This criterion is imposed to reduce computer execution: the fitness measure that fish used to evaluate potential destinations (Section 6.2.3) provides a very strong incentive to avoid moving to dry cells, where survival probabilities are extremely low and food intake zero.
+Cells are excluded as destinations if they have depth ≤ 0 , with the exception that the fish's current cell is included if there are no non-dry cells within the maximum movement distance.
+This criterion is imposed to reduce computer execution: the fitness measure that fish used to evaluate potential destinations (Section 5.2.3) provides a very strong incentive to avoid moving to dry cells, where survival probabilities are extremely low and food intake zero.
 However, specifically excluding movement to dry cells significantly reduces the computations needed to select a destination cell.

 Fish are not required to move out of their current cell if its depth drops to zero, but again they will have a strong incentive to move.
 However, if the flow decreases so that the nearest cell with non-zero depth is farther away than a fish's maximum movement distance (not unlikely for very small fish), then the fish can be trapped in a dry cell.
-(See Section 6.4.3 concerning stranding mortality.)
+(See Section 5.4.3 concerning stranding mortality.)

-6.2.3 Evaluate potential destination cells
+5.2.3 Evaluation of potential destination cells